≡ Menu

 * Production rates depend on various factors, including equipment uptime, component supply, downtime related to factory upgrades, regulatory considerations, and other factors, according to Tesla.

-* Tesla production capacity 4Q 2023.
-Source: Tesla 4Q 2023 update letter.
+* Tesla production capacity 4Q 2024.
+Source: Tesla 4Q 2024 update letter.

-As of 4Q 2023, Tesla’s Fremont Gigafactory in California, USA, can produce up to 550,000 Model 3/Y and 100,000 Model S/X, the largest installed capacity among all Gigafactory in the U.S.
+As of the fourth quarter of 2024, Tesla’s Fremont Gigafactory in California, USA, boasts a production capacity of up to 550,000 Model 3/Y vehicles and 100,000 Model S/X vehicles annually.
+This makes it the Gigafactory with the largest installed capacity in the United States.

 Back To Table Of Contents

-Total Vehicle Production
+Vehicle Production By Model

 * Tesla’s fiscal year begins on Jan 1 and ends on Dec 31.